markedwinharvey/js_input/readme.md

 <br>
 The pairs may include:
 	<br>
-	input_msg:	message to display in prompt to user
+\t	`input_msg`:	message to display in prompt to user
 	<br>
-	el:			js_input_box gets appended to this element; js_input_box becomes first child of <body> if el is unspecified
+	`el`:			js_input_box gets appended to this element; js_input_box becomes first child of <body> if el is unspecified
 	<br>
-	callback:	callback function to execute on completion of prompt
+	`callback`:	callback function to execute on completion of prompt
 	<br>
-	params:		js object of key:value pairs passed as parameter list in callback function
+	`params`:		js object of key:value pairs passed as parameter list in callback function

 A simple, customizable html template for the prompt (#js_input_box) is embedded in the javascript.